OL 175

 Certificates are not granted for taking individual courses.
 A copy of an official transcript can show course completion.

-Does this course require a textbook?
+Do online courses require a textbook?

 Can I use this online course towards a course in my Confederation College program?